WCRP-CMIP/cmip7-development-mip-tables/README.md

 ## Notes

-The construction notebook shows how the tables and coordinates file was constructed from information in the [CMIP7 data request](https://github.com/CMIP-Data-Request/CMIP7_DReq_Software) and that in the [PCMDI/mip-cmor-tables](https://github.com/PCMDI/mip-cmor-tables) repositiory (used for CMIP6Plus).
+The construction notebook shows how the tables and coordinates file was constructed from information in the [CMIP7 data request](https://github.com/CMIP-Data-Request/CMIP7_DReq_Software) and that in the [PCMDI/mip-cmor-tables](https://github.com/PCMDI/mip-cmor-tables) repository (used for CMIP6Plus).

 The cmor demo notebook uses these tables and runs through a simple example using the tables based on one of the unit tests in [PCMDI/cmor](https://github.com/PCMDI/cmor).